Insta360Develop/CameraSDK-iOS/README.md

 /// convert local http url to (photo or video) resource uri extern NSString *INSResourceURIFromHTTPURL(NSURL *url);
 ```

-### <a name="OSC" />OSC</a>

-The camera already supports the [`/osc/info`](https://developers.google.cn/streetview/open-spherical-camera/guides/osc/info) and [`/osc/state`](https://developers.google.cn/streetview/open-spherical-camera/guides/osc/state) commands.
-You can use these commands to get basic information about the camera and the features it supports.

 ### <a name="INS_Protocol" />SCMP(Spherical Camera Messaging Protocol)</a>